nvim-treesitter/nvim-treesitter/README.md

 ## Refactor: navigation

-Provides "go to definition" for the symbol under the cursor, and lists the definitions from the current file. goto_next_usage/goto_previous_usage go to the next usage of the identifier under the cursor.
+Provides "go to definition" for the symbol under the cursor, and lists the definitions from the current file.
+If you use `goto_definition_lsp_fallback` instead of `goto_definition` in the config below `vim.lsp.buf.definition` is used if nvim-treesitter can not resolve the variable.
+`goto_next_usage`/`goto_previous_usage` go to the next usage of the identifier under the cursor.

 ```lua